 Affordability: Only two decades ago, the idea of solar panels was wishful thinking for most homeowners.
 However, thanks to competition, innovations in technology, and generous incentives, solar energy is practical and affordable.

-For a comprehensive review of solar incentives in Maryland, see our guide: 2021 Maryland Solar Incentives: Grants, Rebates, and Tax Credits.
+Maryland solar incentives are a great way to save money on solar panel installation.
+For a comprehensive review of solar incentives in Maryland, see our guide Maryland Solar Incentives: Grants, Rebates, and Tax Credits.